Approximately low-rank recovery from noisy and local measurements by convex program: Estimation error upper bounds

 \subsection{Completion of bounded and approximately low-rank matrices}

 Similarly, Proposition~\ref{prop:deterministic_errbnd} can also be used to obtain the error bound for max-norm-constrained matrix completion.
-The error bound matches the best known result \citep{cai2016matrix} (up to a logarithmic factor).
-In fact Proposition~\ref{prop:deterministic_errbnd} is an abstraction of the proof strategy by \citet{cai2016matrix} to general tensor-norm-based LASSO. \citet{cai2016matrix} have already provided tail estimates on $\theta$ and $\Gamma$.
-Here we provide an alternative tail bound on $\theta$ through Maurey'e empirical method.
+The error bound matches the best-known result \citep{cai2016matrix} (up to a logarithmic factor).
+Indeed, Proposition~\ref{prop:deterministic_errbnd} is an abstraction of the proof strategy by \citet{cai2016matrix} to general tensor-norm-based LASSO. \citet{cai2016matrix} have already provided tail estimates on $\theta$ and $\Gamma$.
+Here we provide an alternative tail bound on $\theta$ through Maurey's empirical method.

-By applying the entropy estimate in Proposition~\ref{prop:e21_pi2e_ellinfellinf} to a version of the Rudelson-Vershynin lemma \cite[Proposition~2.6]{junge2020generalized}, which generalizes upon previous works \cite{rudelson2008sparse,rauhut2010compressive,dirksen2015tail}, we obtain the following concentration inequality on the quadratic form with random entry-wise sampling operator.
+By applying the entropy estimate in Proposition~\ref{prop:e21_pi2e_ellinfellinf} to a version of the Rudelson-Vershynin lemma \cite[Proposition~2.6]{junge2020generalized}, which generalizes upon previous works \citep{rudelson2008sparse,rauhut2010compressive,dirksen2015tail}, we obtain the following concentration inequality on the quadratic form with random entry-wise sampling operator.

 \begin{lemma} Let $(i_k,j_k)$ for $k=1,\dots,n$ be independent copies of a uniform random variable on $\{1,\dots,d_1\} \times \{1,\dots,d_2\}$.
 Let $\tnorm{\cdot}$ be defined as in \eqref{eq:tnorm_max}.
 Then there exists an absolute constant $C$ such that